 If your tertiary institution's student ID card is not recognised by Transport for NSW (TfNSW), you'll need a transport concession entitlement card when you're travelling on your Opal concession card within the Opal network.

-The transport concession entitlement card proves you’re entitled to concession fares and can also be used as proof of entitlement on public transport in regional/rural NSW.
+The transport concession entitlement card proves you’re entitled to concession fares.
+It can also be used as proof of entitlement on public transport outside the Opal network in regional/rural NSW.

 You must be residing permanently in NSW, and:

 - an Australian citizen or permanent resident of Australia

 - enrolled in an Australian Qualifications Framework, accredited higher education or vocational education and training course

 - a full-time student enrolled on an internal basis (except where a person, by reason of disability, is enrolled on a part-time basis and/or on an external basis).

 International students on an Endeavour Scholarship, an Australian Awards Scholarship, or a Research Training Program (RTP) Scholarship, are also eligible.

 What you need

 - student ID or TAFE NSW Tertiary Student Learner Number

 - your institution's name (if applicable)